joshanir/aj-serverless-proj/event-sourcing/README.md

 # Event Sourcing Pattern
 This workflow demonstrates how to implement the event sourcing design pattern using AWS Step Functions.

 The example implementation demonstrates a mock product inventory workflow.
-All product inventory events are handled a Step Function workflow which executes series of task and persists the state of a business entity (Product) as a sequence of state-changing events.
-Each task contains mock logic that process a specific product event (productReceived, ProductShipped etc.) and then passes on the updated product state to the next processing task.
-The updated product state changes along with input event is finally stored in the Product Inventory Event log.
+All product inventory events are sent to a Step Function workflow which executes series of task and persists the state of a business entity (Product) as a sequence of state-changing events.
+Each task contains mock logic that processes a specific product event (ex: productReceived, ProductShipped etc.).
+It then passes on the updated product state to the next processing task.
+The updated product state changes along with input event is stored in the Product Inventory Event log.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

-- functions - Code for the application's Lambda functions to process different product inventory events (samples : Product Created, Shipped, Adjusted)
+- functions - Code for the application's Lambda functions to process different product inventory events.
 - statemachines - Definition for the state machine that orchestrates product inventory workflow.
 - template.yaml - A template that defines the application's AWS resources.